 From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the level that the donor requires JVS to retain as a fund of perpetual duration.
-In accordance with U.S. generally accepted accounting principles, deficiencies of this nature must be reported in unrestricted net assets.
+In accordance with accounting principles generally accepted in the United States of America, deficiencies of this nature must be reported in unrestricted net assets.
 These deficiencies result from unfavorable market fluctuations.
-There were no deficiencies at September 30, 2013 and 2012.
+There were no deficiencies at September 30, 2014 and 2013.